hyperforest/tree2query/readme.md

 FROM dev_table
 ```

+# Notes
+Features should only contains letters, numbers, and underscores in order to work properly.

-# Current Limitations
+## Current Limitations
 - Only supports numerical features
-- Only supports decision tree
+- Only supports a single decision tree
-- Features should only contains letters, numbers, and underscores

-# TODO
+## TODO
 - Support categorical features
 - Support multiple trees (random forest, gradient boosting, etc.)